rootedconcepts/codewarden-action/README.md

 ### `github-token`

 **Required** - A token to access the PR detail within the Git repo.
-Required to update comment on PR and to get files associated with PR for analyzes.
+This is required for Code Warden to be able to post a comment on the PR and read files associated with the PR for analysis.

 ### `jira-url`

-**Required** - The url of your Jira instance which has the Codew Warden plugin installed.
+**Required** - The URL of your Jira instance which has the Code Warden plugin installed.

 ### `jira-user`